eerikab/chat/README.md

 A simple messaging platform, featuring posts and direct messages

-Made in Python and basic HTML
+Made for desktop and web with Python and basic HTML

 Working title TickChat

+Access web edition at https://eerikab.github.io/chat/

 ## Setup
 Python 3 is required with Tkinter, Websockets, Psycopg2 modules